-105. For the reasons set out above (paras 95 and 103), the conclusion of the Tribunal (Award para.
-241) that BKPM was not justified in revoking Amco's licence on account of the shortfall of the investment, which the Tribunal calculated without regard to the applicable law and held immaterial, has to be annulled.

-106. However, if BKPM was not unjustified in revoking the licence on substantive grounds, then, according to the findings of the Award itself (supra para.
-74), no compensation was due for the lack of three warnings and for other procedural defects of the revocation order.
-Therefore, the part of the Award granting PT Amco damages on this account was to be annulled.
+- 105. For the reasons set out above (paras 95 and 103), the conclusion of the Tribunal (Award para.
+241) that BPKM was not justified in revoking Amco's licence on account of the shortfall of the investment, which the Tribunal calculated without regard to the applicable law and held immaterial, has to be annulled. - 106.
+However, if BPKM was not unjustified in revoking the licence or, substantive grounds, then, according to the findings of the Award itself (supra para.
+74), no compensation was due for the lack of three warning' and for other procedural defects of the revocation order.
+Therefore, the part of